erayerdin/firereact/docs/hooks/useSignUp.md

 !!! warning
     `useSignUp` is lazy by default and will not do anything until you use `dispatch` function.

-You can also get the state[^unauthorized] of sign-out process.
+You can also get the state[^unauthorized] of sign-up process.

 ```typescript
 const { state, dispatch } = useSignUp({ auth });